 Numerous measures within the terminals as well as during security checks and when boarding ensure that passengers’ health is safeguarded when flying from BER, including under coronavirus conditions.
 Floor markings, plexiglass panels and touch-free dispensers for hand disinfection help passengers to comply with hygiene rules.
 Passengers also receive the latest information regarding hygiene regulations via monitors and announcements in the terminal.

 We recommend that arriving and departing passengers, as well as people collecting passengers and visitors to the airport, wear a medical mask and – wherever possible – keep their distance from other people.

 Passengers and visitors can be tested for the Covid-19 virus by means of PCR tests and rapid antigen tests at Terminal 1 of BER.

-Symptomatic individuals contact their primary care physician or established Art.
+Symptomatic individuals contact their primary care physician or established doctor.
 The test center at the airport is not to be used.